Sony A58 Comparison Review

 The Sony Alpha SLT-A58 is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in February 2013 and is equipped with an APS-C sensor.
 It offers a resolution of 19.8 megapixel.

 Is the Sony A58 a good camera?
-The A58 has a Camera Elo of 1673.
-This rating puts the A58 among the top 50 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the A58 ranks below average.
-Based on its within category standings, the camera earns a 3-star performance rating.
+The A58 has a Camera Elo of 1657.
+This rating puts the A58 below average of all digital single lens reflex cameras.
+In terms of its sensor size category (APS cameras), the A58 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Sony A58 is more than 10 years old, and there have been many other good digital cameras released since 2013.

 |Digital single lens reflex|